reymon359/book-sentences/books/your-erroneous-zones/README.md

 Approval-seeking... ...is only distasteful when it becomes a need, which, of course, is tantamount to giving up the self, and placing responsibility for how you feel in the hands of others whose approbation is being sought.

+### The Dividends for Approval-Seeking

+A look at the why of this self-defeating behavior will be useful in coming up with some strategies for eliminating approval-seeking needs.

+Payoffs for approval-seeking as a need include:
+• Placing RESPONSIBILITY for your feelings on others.
+If you feel the way you do (lousy, hurt, depressed, etc.) because someone else didn’t approve of you, then THEY, not you, are responsible for how you feel.
+• If they are responsible for how you feel because of with-holding their approval, then any CHANGE in you is also impossible, since it is their fault that you feel the way you do.
+Then they are also responsible for keeping you from being different.
+Thus approval-seeking helps you to avoid changing.
+• As long as they are responsible and you can’t change, you don’t have to take any risks.
+Consequently, hanging onto approval-seeking as a way of life will help you to conveniently avoid any risk-taking activities in your life.
+• Reinforcing a poor self-image and therefore encouraging self-pity and do- nothingism.
+If you are immune from the need for approval, you are immune from self-pity when you don’t get it.
+• Reinforcing the idea that others must take care of you, and therefore you can revert to the child in you and be coddled, protected—and manipulated.
+• Blaming others for what you are feeling, thereby creating a scapegoating effect for everything you don’t like in your life.
+• Deluding yourself that you are liked by those others you’ve made more important than yourself and thus feeling outwardly comfortable even though there is a cauldron of discontent seething inside of you.
+As long as the others are more significant, then the outward appearance is more important.
+• Taking solace in the fact that others notice you, which gives you something to boast about to other approval-seeking friends.
+• Fitting into the culture which applauds such behavior and winning you the favor of the many.

+Approval-seeking helps you to avoid changing.

+The theme of avoiding responsibility, change and risk is at the heart of all the self-destructive thinking and behavior.

+It is just plain easier, more familiar and less risky to hang onto neurotic behaviors.
+Approval-seeking as a need is obviously no exception.

 ## 4 Breaking Free From the Past